Vulcan Materials (VMC) Received its Third Buy in a Row

-After RBC Capital and Nomura gave Vulcan Materials (NYSE: VMC) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Adam Seiden maintained a Buy rating on Vulcan Materials yesterday and set a price target of $122.00.
-The company’s shares closed last Wednesday at $100.31.
+After RBC Capital and J.P.
+Morgan gave Vulcan Materials (NYSE: VMC) a Buy rating last month, the company received another Buy, this time from Nomura.
+Analyst Mike Wood maintained a Buy rating on Vulcan Materials yesterday and set a price target of $125.00.
+The company’s shares closed last Thursday at $102.93.

-According to TipRanks.com, Seiden is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -8.7% and a 35.4% success rate.
-Seiden covers the Industrial Goods sector, focusing on stocks such as Lincoln Electric Holdings, Manitowoc Company, and Caterpillar.
+According to TipRanks.com, Wood is a 1-star analyst with an average return of -4.3% and a 35.9% success rate.
+Wood covers the Industrial Goods sector, focusing on stocks such as Mueller Water Products, Masonite International, and Armstrong Flooring.

-Currently, the analyst consensus on Vulcan Materials is a Moderate Buy with an average price target of $127.92, implying a 15.4% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Vulcan Materials with a $127.92 average price target, implying a 26.7% upside from current levels.
 In a report issued on April 23, J.P.
 Morgan also maintained a Buy rating on the stock with a $120.00 price target.

 See today’s analyst top recommended stocks >>